posypaylo1/pbc-posypaylo/README.md

 'fibonacci.py' - be in unit_tests package, execute: python fibonacci.py -n "The required amount of sequence items"

-'numbers_pairs.py' - be in unit_tests package, execute: python numbers_pairs.py -l "amount of items in list"
+'numbers_pairs.py' - be in unit_tests package, execute: python numbers_pairs.py -l "Enter sequence of numbers, use 'space' as divider"

 **Added decorator for:**